KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-controls/index.md

 ## Buttons

-In Kirigami apps, we use buttons from QtQuick Controls.
-Using them is pretty straightforward: we set the text to the [text](https://doc.qt.io/qt-6/qml-qtquick-controls2-abstractbutton.html#text-prop) property and any action we want it to perform is set to the [onClicked](docs:qtquickcontrols;QtQuick.Controls.AbstractButton::clicked) property.
+In Kirigami apps, we use the QtQuick Controls [Button](https://doc.qt.io/qt-6/qml-qtquick-controls-button.html).
+Using them is pretty straightforward: we set the [text](https://doc.qt.io/qt-6/qml-qtquick-controls2-abstractbutton.html#text-prop) property and any action we want it to perform is set to the [onClicked](docs:qtquickcontrols;QtQuick.Controls.AbstractButton::clicked) property.

 {{< sections >}}